Available 24/7. FREE attorney consultation via phone, video conferencing, or in person

 Forcible touching includes squeezing, grabbing, or pinching.
 As well as touching or causing someone to touch one’s sexual and intimate parts, regardless of whether either party is clothed or not.

-An Overview of New York Penal Law 130.52: The Crime of Forcible Touching
+New York Penal Law 130.52: The Crime of Forcible Touching

 Forcible touching refers to intentionally touching someone’s private parts without any legitimate reason.
 Engaging in this kind of conduct is considered unacceptable and may lead to criminal charges if it is proven.

-In New York, there are two laws that deal with Forcible touching.
+In New York, there are two laws that deal with forcible touching.
 The first law, PL 130.52(1), states that intentionally touching someone’s private parts without any valid reason is a class “A” misdemeanor.
 The touch must be forceful, with the intention of degrading or abusing the victim or satisfying your own sexual desire.

-The second law, PL 130.52(2), specifies that an individual is guilty of Forcible touching if they intentionally subject someone to sexual contact without any legitimate reason.
+The second law, PL 130.52(2), specifies that an individual is guilty of forcible touching if they intentionally subject someone to sexual contact without any legitimate reason.
 This law places a restriction that applies only when the incident happens on a bus, train, or subway car authorized for operation in New York.
 The offender must intend to degrade or abuse the victim and have a sexual desire or need for sexual gratification.

-It is important to note that Forcible touching does not require physical harm or injury to the victim.
+It is important to note that forcible touching does not require physical harm or injury to the victim.
 Even a single act of unwanted and non-consensual touching may lead to criminal charges.
 It is important to respect other people’s boundaries and get their consent before engaging in any sexual behavior.

 “Intentionally, and without legitimate purpose”